 What we found was intriguing.
 There was a single ant species that dominated entire forests, in fact, it was hard to find any other ant species around.
-This Lepisiota species exhibited behavioral characteristics similar to invasive species like Argentine ants or fire ants.
+Lepisiota canescens exhibited behavioral characteristics similar to invasive species like Argentine ants or fire ants.
 We conducted aggression assays to determine if these ants, like Argentine ants (Linepithema humile) and fire ants (Solenopsis invicta), might also form supercolonies.
 And indeed, our results support this hypothesis – we found stretches of up to 38 km with no aggression between workers.
 In addition, we analyzed mitochondrial genetic diversity to investigate if these ants, like Argentine ants in most places, are indeed invasive.
 Our results show the genetic signature of a native species.
 In fact, they show significant genetic diversity within supercolonies.

 The paper describing our results has been published in the journal Insectes Sociaux: